 Bucket List Diver is offering 3 different type of PADI Open Water Course to adapt to your schedule and budget.

 Our Premium Open Water Course includes the final day at Rottnest Island where you will do your final two dives with your instructor in the pristine water of the marine park!
-You can also choose to do the Premium course at The Lena Shipwreck: a massive ship you can explore at 18 metres!
-A must do dive in Western Australia.

 Our Standard Open Water course is our cheap open water course.
 You still get the full PADI ticket, but all the dives will be from the shore.
 It is the perfect course if you are on a budget or if you are getting ready for your Exmouth Holidays!